 On top of that, these annual plants smell wonderful and lure beneficial insects that protect edible crops from predators.

-Easy to grow and available in bold, fiery shades of orange or gold marigolds are a welcome site among flower bed ideas, and our guide has the lowdown on when to plant them.
+It's easy to grow marigolds from seed, and they are available in bold, fiery shades of orange or gold marigolds are a welcome sight amongst your other flower bed ideas.
+Our guide has the lowdown on when to plant them outdoors.

 When to plant marigolds